 Final Thoughts on the ColourPop x Disney Designer Collection Midnight Masquerade Palette

 The best thing about the Midnight Masquerade Palette is the packaging.
-Disney’s design team did a wonderful job in creating a magical, visually stunning design that Disney lovers are sure to love.
+Disney’s design team did a wonderful job of creating a magical, visually stunning design that Disney lovers are sure to love.

 Packaging aside, the palette leaves a lot to be desired.
 More than half the palette is sub-par.
 Both the glitters and deep matte shadows did not impress.
 If you have young children, keep this palette out of their reach.